Some skinks lay eggs in some habitats while giving birth to skinklets in other habitats.

 Many skinks, such as the blue caboose with its bright blue tail, can shed their tails if caught by a predator.
 This allows them to get away from danger.

-While most skinks are extremely shy, typically, they are not aggressive and are definitely not dangerous.
+While most skink lizards are extremely shy, typically, they are not aggressive and are definitely not dangerous.
 They would prefer to use their fast speed and their ability to hide under logs or piles of leaves to avoid detection.
 One of the most aggressive species of skink is the blue-tongue skink.
-Pygmy blue-tongue skinks with their very short blue tails are among the rarest of skinks.
+Pygmy blue-tongue skinks, with their very short blue tails, are among the rarest of skinks.

 Skinks live in many different habitats.
 Most are like the common ground skink and prefer to live in an area where they can dig a burrow.
 As the common ground skink, you may see many sitting on a rock sunning themselves because they are cold-blooded reptiles.